roq-trading/roq-cpp-samples/src/roq/samples/minimal/README.md

-This example demonstrates a single-file implementatoin of a strategy
+This example demonstrates a single-file implementation of a minimal client